Cultural Actions Catalogue

 Station owners took advantage of the cultural and spiritual connection Aboriginal Peoples had to their Land – and their need to stay on the Land – and made them work for little or no wages.
 They endured this because they couldn’t bear the thought of leaving their Land, which they considered family.
 In the Pilbara, it was common practice to forcibly keep Aboriginal people on pastoral stations until the 1946 strike for fair wages and better working conditions.

-Legislation was enforced for the protection of Aboriginal Peoples, including the forced removal of children, who were sent to missions, set up by the government and church groups, including Jigalong in the Pilbara and Beagle Bay in the Kimberley.
+Legislation was enforced that had far-reaching impacts on the wellbeing of Aboriginal Peoples.
+This included the forced removal of children, who were sent to missions, set up by the government and church groups, including Jigalong in the Pilbara and Beagle Bay in the Kimberley.
 For more information on missions, visit Australian Institute of Aboriginal and Torres Strait Islander Studies’ (AIATSIS) Mission and reserve records.

 Children removed from their families became known as the Stolen Generations.
 They sought to reconnect with their families, identity, cultures, Countries and sense of belonging.